Online Feedback Optimization for Monotone Systems without Timescale Separation: Introduction

 (2) the output map $g$ is nondecreasing, namely There are several ways to check if a system is monotone without computing its solutions, e.g., see \cite[§2.1]{Angeli2004}.
 For instance, a smooth system is monotone with respect to the standard ordering ($\K_U =\R^m_{\geq 0}$ $, \K_X= \R^n_{\geq 0}$, $\K_Y =\R^p_{\geq 0}$) if and only if, for all $x\in X$, $u\in U$,

 In particular, a linear system $\dot x = Ax+Bu$, $y = Cx$, is monotone if $A$ is Metzler and $B,C$ are nonnegative.

-We say that system \eqref{eq:introsystem} has a steady-state map $k_x :U\rightarrow X$ if, for every constant input $\hat u(t) \equiv \bar u \in U$ and independently of $x_0\in\R^n$, the solution $x(t,x_0,\bar u )$ converges to $k_x ( u)$ as $t\rightarrow \infty$.
-In this case, we define the steady state output map as $k_y = g\circ k_x$.
+We say that system \eqref{eq:introsystem} has a steady-state map $k_x :U\rightarrow X$ if, for every constant input $\hat u(t) \equiv \bar u \in U$ and independently of $x_0\in\R^n$, the solution $x(t,x_0,\hat u )$ converges to $k_x ( \bar u)$ as $t\rightarrow \infty$.
+In this case, we define the steady state output map $k_y$ as $k_y = g\circ k_x$.

-We will use the following result, which can be obtained as a special case of \cite[Th.~2]{EncisoSontag_Global2006} (see Appendix~\ref{app:proofofSGT}).
+We will use the following result, which can be obtained as a special case of \cite[Th.~2]{EncisoSontag_Global2006} (see Appendix~\ref{app:proofofSGT} for a proof).

-\begin{lemma}[Small gain theorem] Let the following conditions hold: \begin{enumerate} \item $U = Y = \R^m$, and $X$ is a convex closed (possibly unbounded) box, i.e., $X$ is the Cartesian product of closed intervals in $\R$; \item the system \eqref{eq:introsystem} is monotone with respect to some orthants $\K_U,\K_X,\K_Y$, and $\K_Y = -\K_U$ (i.e., the output is ordered by the opposite order of the input); \item The system admits a continuous steady-state map $k_x$; furthermore, $g$ is continuous. \item (\emph{small gain condition}) For any $u_0\in U$, the iteration
+\begin{lemma}[Small-gain theorem] Let the following conditions hold: \begin{enumerate} \item $U = Y = \R^m$, and $X$ is a convex closed (possibly unbounded) box, i.e., $X$ is the Cartesian product of closed intervals in $\R$; \item the system \eqref{eq:introsystem} is monotone with respect to some orthants $\K_U,\K_X,\K_Y$, and $\K_Y = -\K_U$ (i.e., the output is ordered by the opposite order of the input); \item The system admits a continuous steady-state map $k_x$; furthermore, $g$ is continuous. \item (\emph{small-gain condition}) For any $u_0\in U$, the iteration

 converges to a unique $u^\star \in U$. \end{enumerate} Then, all bounded solutions of the closed-loop system

 converge to $x^\star = k_x (u^\star) $. \end{lemma}